czi-finance/wrds_sample_code/README.md

 In this program, I build from [Compustat](https://wrds-web.wharton.upenn.edu/wrds/query_forms/navigation.cfm?navId=60) a data set that contains various financial measures for U.S. companies; they are calculated from annual financial statements.
 This data set can be used to study and compare the performance of one or more companies over time.
 As an illustration, I plot four figures below using this data.
-The first two shows the market leverage, asset turnover, and profit margin as well as the asset and sales growth and the market-to-book (assets) ratio for **Tesla Inc.** (`gvkey = 184996`) over the past five fiscal years.
+The first two shows the market leverage, asset turnover, and profit margin, as well as the asset and sales growth and the market-to-book (assets) ratio for **Tesla Inc.** (`gvkey = 184996`) over the past five fiscal years.
 The latter two figures compare Tesla with Ford and GM.

 Tesla did not use much leverage in the past five years.